Statistical properties of chaotic microcavities in small and large opening cases: Introduction

 Every real quantum system is inevitably open since no information can be extracted from completely closed systems.
 However, open quantum systems are very different from closed ones.
 In the mathematical viewpoint, the closed quantum systems are described by usual Hermitian formalism, while the open ones by non-Hermitian formalism \cite{Rot09,Moi11}.
-One of the important feature of non-Hermitian Hamiltonian is the existence of an exceptional point (EP), at which two complex eigenvalues coalesce, so do the corresponding eigenstates \cite{Kat66,Hei99,Hei00}.
-The topological property of the EP as a square-root-branch point has been well known; The two eigenstates are exchanged with each other once the parameters vary along a closed loop encircling the EP.
-The EP has been experimentally observed in various open systems such as microwave cavities \cite{Dem01,Die11} and optical microcavities \cite{Lee09}.
-The EPs, ubiquitous in open quantum systems, often have significant and dramatic consequences in various physical phenomena \cite{Hei12}.
+In contrast to Hermitian Hamiltonian, a general non-Hermitian Hamiltonian has complex eigenvalues and non-orthogonal eigenfunctions \cite{Ste72,Per96}.
+The imaginary parts of the eigenvalues represent the decay rate of the corresponding eigenmode.
+In particular, the eigenfunction non-orthogonality is responsible for high sensitivity of the decay rates to perturbations which has been demonstrated both theoretically \cite{Fyo12} and experimentally \cite{Gro14}.
+One of the remarkable feature of non-Hermitian Hamiltonian is the existence of an exceptional point, at which two complex eigenvalues coalesce, so do the corresponding eigenstates \cite{Kat66,Hei99,Hei00,Hei12}.
+Recently, non-Hermitian Hamiltonian draws much attention due to its various applications, e.g., optical systems with complex refractive indices \cite{El07,Mus08,Mak08} and parity-time symmetric quantum Hamiltonian systems \cite{Ben98,Ben07}.

-Statistical properties of spectra of closed quantum systems are important to study quantum chaos which describes the quantum mechanical behavior of classically chaotic systems \cite{Sto99}.
-It has been found that the so-called random matrix theory (RMT) successfully explains the statistical nature of the spectra of fully-chaotic systems \cite{Boh84}.
+Statistical properties of spectra of closed quantum systems are important for studying quantum chaos which describes the quantum mechanical behavior of classically chaotic systems \cite{Sto99}.
+It has been found that the so-called random matrix theory (RMT) which was originally introduced to model the nuclei of heavy atoms successfully explains the statistical nature of the spectra of fully-chaotic systems \cite{Boh84}.
 According to the RMT, the nearest neighbor spacing of eigenenergies exhibits Wigner distribution in chaotic systems, while Poisson distribution in integrable systems.
 The RMT predicts the eigenstates of fully chaotic systems are delocalized over the entire accessible energy surface in phase space with some fluctuation described by Porter-Thomas distribution and locally look like random superpositions of the plane waves in coordinate space \cite{Ber77,Vor79}.
-Different from most of such chaotic states, a few eigenstates appear to be localized around periodic orbits in the semiclassical regime, which is called as scarring \cite{Hel84,Bog88,Hel91}.
+Different from most of such chaotic states, a few eigenstates appear to be localized around unstable periodic orbits in the semiclassical regime, which is called as scarring \cite{Hel84,Bog88,Hel91}.